Renting in Scotland Is About To Change Fundamentally

 - simplify tenancy-related documentation;

-- introduce a mandatory model tenancy agreement;
+- introduce a model tenancy agreement;

 - provide protection for tenants against excessive rent increases;